County Supervisors Illegally Funded Christian Camp

 This is not a new issue.
 Almost 90 years ago, the California Court of Appeals held that the No Aid Clause prohibited the state from directly appropriating money to restore the San Diego Mission.
 In California, state and local government may not give money directly to religious organizations for restoration of their property or any other purpose.

 The Neighborhood Reinvestment program is a controversial fund that critics have labeled a “slush fund,” in which supervisors have each had between $250,000 and $500,000 to distribute to support community, social and cultural activities.
 Supervisor Horn has a history of earmarking his portion of these funds to Christian organizations.
-In August of 2010, the San Diego CityBeat reports that he provided $95,000 in funds to Green Oak Ranch in 2006 and 2007, and that the organization failed to file reports explaining how it spent the money.
+In August of 2010, the ACLU challenged his grant to Life Perspectives a Christian organization that provides stark pro-life educational materials to K-12 schools.
+San Diego CityBeat reports that he provided $95,000 in funds to Green Oak Ranch in 2006 and 2007, and that the organization failed to file reports explaining how it spent the money.